 How is functional abdominal pain treated?

 Medications may be helpful for some children with functional abdominal pain.
-These and other specific approaches suitable for the child can be discussed with a physician.
+These and other specific approaches suitable for your child can be discussed with your doctor.

 What happens to children with functional abdominal pain after they are treated?